Growing miscanthus: making the right choices

 Miscanthus is planted with a specific planter, such as the Novabiom planter, or a manual vegetable planter used for potatoes for example.
 Except in special conditions, the miscanthus rhizome is placed at a depth of 8 to 10 cm, then covered with loose soil and re-compacted, to allow the best possible soil-plant contact.

 Depending on the soil and climate conditions, the planting density will vary from 15 000 to 20 000 rhizomes/ha.

 Weeding: intervening at the right time

-Miscanthus is sensitive to competition from weeds in the first year: it must therefore be planted on clean soil.
-Weed control, chemical or mechanical, can be done before and/or after emergence: essentially during the first 3 months after planting.
-Consult us for any information on organic or conventional farming.
+Miscanthus is also sensitive to weed competition in the first year, so it must be planted on clean soil.
+Chemical or mechanical weeding can be carried out before and/or after emergence, essentially during the first 3 months after planting.
+Consult us for information on organic or conventional farming.

-It is possible to carry out a winter maintenance to limit the competition of the weeds: consult us for any information on this subject.
+Winter maintenance can be carried out to limit competition from weeds: consult us for information on this subject.

 Harvesting takes place every year from the second winter after planting.
 They can be carried out with a conventional forage harvester, equipped with rotary nozzles (Kemper type), between the end of March and April, when the humidity of the canes is lower than 17%.
 The ensiled miscanthus is thus ready to use: it can be stored in bulk in a shed or covered silo and does not require any drying.
 It is also possible to mow and bale miscanthus canes.

 During the first few months after planting, large rabbit populations can cause significant damage to miscanthus.
 It is then necessary to install a temporary protection to protect the plantation.

 Wireworms should also be taken into consideration: if the pressure is too high, it is recommended to delay the planting of miscanthus in favor of an annual crop.